Philippine offshore gaming operator

-Philippine offshore gaming operators (POGOs), renamed Internet gaming licensees (IGLs) in October 2023, are firms operating in the Philippines that offer online gambling services to markets outside the country, with a significant portion catering to the Chinese market.
-POGOs began operating in the Philippines in 2016.
+Philippine offshore gaming operators (POGOs), also known as Internet gaming licensees (IGLs) since October 2023, were firms that operated in the Philippines and offered online gambling services to markets outside the country, with a significant portion catering to the Chinese market.
+POGOs began operating in the Philippines in 2003.
+In July 2024, during his State of the Nation Address, President Bongbong Marcos announced a total ban on POGOs (IGLs).
+In November 2024, he signed Executive Order No. 74, which implemented the POGO ban and required all operations to cease by December 31, 2024.
+However it was not until October 2025 that the ban was codified into law through the Anti-POGO Act.

 They have been regulated by the Philippine government since 2016, at the start of Rodrigo Duterte's presidency.
 During this period, the industry flourished and generated significant revenues for the Philippine government.
-POGOs were eventually banned and declared illegal by President Bongbong Marcos.
+In 2018, Senator Risa Hontiveros filed a Senate resolution calling for a ban on POGOs due to their alleged tax evasion and other illegal activities.
+However, by 2021, President Rodrigo Duterte signed a law which instead legalized POGOs, principally authored and sponsored by Senator Pia Cayetano.